-On gender (some of these musings have in the meanwhile evolved into this paper)
+On gender (some of these musings have in the meanwhile evolved into this paper about gender identity and in this blog post about the wrong of misgendering.)

 Next week I’ll be part of a conference on gender in Barcelona.
 Issues around gender have raised A LOT of controversy recently, within and outside of academic circles.
 They are dividing some of my colleagues – that is, professional philosophers – to an extent that seems unmatched since, perhaps, the fights generated by Peter Singer’s views in Germany.
 Many more colleagues may be affected by this divide, but shy to give public expression to their thoughts.